omasy/20bids/README.md

 Download full project <https://github.com/omasy/20bids/releases/tag/vs_0_3_1>

 1. Unzip the archive to access the 20bids folder
-2. Import the sale file through phpmyadmin
+2. Import the sql file to your mysql server through phpmyadmin
 3. Upload project folder to your wamp server roots folder (www) to test run website

 Incredible codes and business logic at your disposal enjoy...